mbaraa/mbaraa.com/files/blogs/setup-ftp-server-as-a-home-nas.md

 The client's configuration has lesser hassle, I swear!

-Assuming, and since I'm assuming that means, you must've setup the server using SSH, if not configure SSH on it :)
+Assuming, and since I'm assuming that means, you must've set up the server using SSH, if not configure SSH on it :)

 Now mount the FTP drives to your computer using `sshfs` by running